 According to the Met Office, January 2013 saw the most extreme winter weather in the UK since ‘the Big Freeze’ of 2010 – leading to manufacturing output falling 3% compared with January 2012.

-The insurance group RSA estimates that the snow problems in January 2013 will cost the economy about £470m a day, as a result of the massive travel disruption.
-This loss can occur again in the North of Ireland and UK due the severe weather expected for today and the rest of the week.
+The insurance group RSA estimates that the snow problems in January 2013 will cost the economy about £470 million a day, as a result of the massive travel disruption.
+This loss can occur again in the North of Ireland and UK due to the severe weather expected for today and the rest of the week.